ankraft/oneM2M-Recipes/basics/How-to-start-Scalable-IoT.md

 # Where Do I Start?

 Developing an IoT solution can easily become an overwhelming task.
 This is especially true for IoT solutions that consist of many stakeholders and requirements.
-Some of these considerations are described in this presentation  -> Link to ETSI presentation.
+Some of these considerations are described in this presentation  -> [Scalable IoT Deployment](https://docbox.etsi.org/Workshop/2023/07_ETSIIoTCONFERENCE/S06_oneM2M/ROADMAP_SCALABLE_DEPLOYMENT_EXACTA_FLYNN.pdf).

 These short recipes are going to describe how to implement a scalable IoT solution using the **oneM2M** standard.
 But before considerations related to **oneM2M** are taken into account you should first have an understanding of what your solution needs.